Hepatitis C: Medications

+Hepatitis C is treated with direct-acting antiviral medications.
+The specific treatment used depends on virus genotype, presence and severity of cirrhosis, previous treatment for hepatitis C, and co-infection with other infectious diseases, including HIV and other hepatitis viruses.
+Typical treatment courses range from 8 weeks to 16 weeks.

+Antiviral medications are given in fixed-dose combinations in the treatment of hepatitis C. In adults who have not been previously treated and have no complications, either glecaprevir/pibrentasvir or sofosbuvir/velpatasvir are used; they have activity against all genotypes of HCV.
+In those with compensated cirrhosis, testing for genotype 3 and antiviral resistance is completed before sofosbuvir/velpatasvir is used.
+Alternatively, glecaprevir/pibrentasvir is used for treatment.
+In those with decompensated cirrhosis, ribavirin is added to either sofosbuvir/velpatasvir (used in all genotypes), or ledipasvir/sofosbuvir (genotypes 1, 4, 5, and 6).

 More than 95% of people with chronic infection can be cured when treated with medications; however, there is some evidence to suggest that certain genotypes may be associated with lower levels of cure.
-Additionally, treatment costs may be cost prohibitive in certain settings, especially for GLE/PIB and SOF/VEL/VOX.However, generic versions of SOF/DAC and SOF/VEL are available at lower, more accessible prices.
+Additionally, treatment costs may be cost prohibitive in certain settings, especially for GLE/PIB and SOF/VEL/VOX.
+However, generic versions of SOF/DAC and SOF/VEL are available at lower, more accessible prices.
 The combination of sofosbuvir, velpatasvir, and voxilaprevir may be used in those who have previously been treated with sofosbuvir or other drugs that inhibit NS5A and were not cured.

 Before 2011, treatments consisted of a combination of pegylated interferon alpha and ribavirin for a period of 24 or 48 weeks, depending on HCV genotype.
 This treatment produces cure rates of 70–80% for genotype 2 and 3, respectively, and 45–70% for genotypes 1 and 4.
 Adverse effects with these treatments were common, with 50–60% of those being treated experiencing flu-like symptoms and nearly a third experiencing depression or other emotional issues.
 Treatment during the first six months of infection (the acute stage) is more effective than when hepatitis C has entered the chronic stage.
 In those with chronic hepatitis B, treatment for hepatitis C results in reactivation of hepatitis B about 25% of the time.

-Surgery

-Cirrhosis due to hepatitis C is a common reason for liver transplantation, though the virus usually (80–90% of cases) recurs afterwards.
-Infection of the graft leads to 10–30% of people developing cirrhosis within five years.
-Treatment with pegylated interferon and ribavirin post-transplant decreases the risk of recurrence to 70%.
-A 2013 review found no clear evidence as to whether antiviral medication is useful if the graft became reinfected.
+Liver transplantation

+Cirrhosis due to hepatitis C remains an indication for liver transplantation, though the proportion of liver transplant candidates referred for hepatitis C has decreased since the introduction of direct acting antivirals.
+As of 2012 in the United States, hepatitis C-related cirrhosis accounted for 33% of liver transplant candidates; by 2023 this proportion was 6.2%.